Code-Institute-Submissions/MS1-tartan-taps/README.md

     - Contact Us Wireframe - [View](assets/wireframes/contact-us-wireframe.pdf)
     - Sign Up Modal Wireframe - [View](assets/wireframes/sign-up-modal-wireframe.pdf)
     - Additional Information Wireframe - [View](assets/wireframes/additional-information-modal-wireframe.pdf)

+As the project has progressed there have been quite a few changes to what was originally laid out in the wireframes.
+These changes have been made to improve the aethetics and functionality of the website, based on feedback and my own opinion.

+Looking back I definately feel my project would of benefited from further planning at the beginning on the project.
+Having only just learnt HTML & CSS, and with a willingness to begin coding, some aspects of project planning may have been overlooked.

 ## Surface
 - ### Features